wylieswanson/AgileCLU/README.md

 	pip install AgileCLU

-If the above method worked for you, you can skip the next operating system-specific installation notes and move on to Configuration, as you have now completed the installation of AgileCLU.
-If not, consult the relevant operating system-specific section that follows.
+If the above method worked for you, you can skip the operating system-specific installation sections and move to Configuration, as you have now completed the installation of AgileCLU.
+If not, consult the relevant operating system-specific sections in the Advanced Configuration sections.

 ## Upgrading ##